KartikVerma0/Task-Management-app/README.md

 ![Screenshot of home page of Task Management Application](https://github.com/KartikVerma0/Task-Management-app/assets/97230777/a58a5682-8609-4eeb-a401-6cda6151db72)

-This is a task management application built with Node.js, Express, MongoDB, Mongoose, and EJS.
+This is a task management application built with Node.js, Express, MongoDB, Mongoose, BootStrap and EJS.
 It allows users to register, login, and create their own tasks with prioritized color coding.

 ### Features